 Yes, and the state acknowledges it.
 FDLE’s calibration certificate reports a measurement uncertainty for the instrument, and the rules require two samples to agree only within 0.020, which is a built-in tolerance for spread.
 Near a legal line, that margin can put a result on both sides of the line.

 Related: the main breath test defense page, how we challenge a breath test, and the partition ratio.
+See also the uncertainty figure the 9000 prints.

 This page is general information, not legal advice, and it does not create an attorney-client relationship.
 Breath testing in Florida is governed by Fla.
 Stat.
 316.1932 and 316.1934 and the Florida Administrative Code chapter 11D-8.
 Procedures and rules change, and every case turns on its own facts.
 Past results do not guarantee a similar outcome.